What Is The Penalty For Late Payment Of VAT In 2025?

 - ADVERTISEMENT -

-Yes, there is a penalty for late payment of VAT in South Africa.
-Timely payment of VAT is a legal obligation for businesses registered for VAT, and failure to meet the payment deadline can result in financial consequences.
+Yes, there is a penalty for late VAT payments in South Africa.
+Timely VAT payment is a legal obligation for businesses registered for VAT, and failure to meet the payment deadline can result in financial consequences.
 The South African Revenue Service, or SARS, imposes penalties and interest to encourage compliance and discourage late payments.

-In 2024, SARS will charge you an automatic 10% of the balance due once the payment date is passed.
-From there, you will attract additional interest on the full overdue amount (not including the penalty) according to the current rates set out in the Tax Administration Act (TAA).
+In 2025, SARS will automatically charge you 10% of the balance due once the payment date has passed.
+From there, you will attract additional interest on the full overdue amount (not including the penalty) according to the current Tax Administration Act (TAA) rates.
 It is calculated daily and compounded monthly.
 They will typically levy the full interest for the month, even when a payment is made mid-month, so you should account for this in your calculations.

 How Much Is A VAT Penalty?

-If you have an overdue VAT account to bring up to date, it is a good idea to run a VAT statement from your SARS eFiling to see exactly what penalties and fees have been applied.
-This ensures that you do not make the mistake of only paying the core amount due, and not settling penalties or interest that have also accrued to your account.
+If you have an overdue VAT account to bring up to date, running a VAT statement from your SARS eFiling is a good idea to see exactly what penalties and fees have been applied.
+This ensures that you do not make the mistake of only paying the core amount due and not settling penalties or interest that have also accrued to your account.
 This will ensure you can once again become tax compliant without missing smaller penalties and fees on the account that were not present on the original VAT returns.

 How Do I Pay My SARS VAT Penalty?